elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- {:.pr.i} Curses crushed on the stones throb across the road with heavy toad eyes; a loud insane noise shakes the island by the sky, the tragic bones unfold against nature
+- {:.pr.i} Curses crushed on the stones throb across the road with heavy toad eyes; a loud insane noise shakes the island next to the sky, the tragic bones unfold against nature
 - conchs, avalanches, heart
 - a poorly drained and unhealthy night goes around the world.